 Historically, tatami mats were initially used exclusively for sleeping, but eventually were adapted for use in all spaces in the home as a way to add comfort during seated activities.
 Traditional Japanese bedrooms will often feature tatami flooring to serve as a slightly flexible underlayment for a shikibuton mattress.
 LongevityLive.com explains this well in their article "Benefits of Sleeping on the Floor: Unveiling the Japanese Secret to Health".

-What are Tatami mats made of?
+What are Tatami Mats Made of?

-As outlined by TsunaguJapan.com in their article "13 Facts You Didn't Know About Tatami", Tatami mats consist of three distinct parts.
-Two outer layers sandwich the filling in the middle and the entire mat is then bound together by cloth that is wrapped around the edges.
+As outlined by TsunaguJapan.com in their article "13 Facts You Didn't Know About Tatami", Tatami mats consist of three distinct parts: two outer layers of dried Japanese rush grass sandwich a baked dried rice straw filling in the middle.
+The entire mat is then bound together by black cloth that is wrapped around the edges and bound with twine.

-Sleeping on a Tatami mat.
+Sleeping on a Tatami Mat

 Tatami mats are made from natural materials that provide adequate yet firm padding and comfort to sleep on.
 In Japan, many people choose to sleep directly on tatami mats simply placed on the floor.
 The helpful guide "Buying a Tatami Mat: The Guide on Purchasing Your First Tatami Mat" by BedLyft.com provides insight on how tatami flooring provides comfort for sleeping, sitting, and walking.